Nestled into a verdant valley along the Big Wood River, this understated home pays tribute to the land’s agrarian roots.

 “We filtered through the newness of resort and ski country to get back to the land’s agrarian roots, and that was the genesis of the design.”

-The organic hues of locally-sourced stone reappear throughout the humble forms, with muted greens and smoky grays evoking springtime in the valley.
-And year after year, the materials naturally patina, reinforcing the connection to the landscape.
+Locally-sourced stone reappears throughout, with muted greens and grays evoking springtime in the valley.
+Materials naturally patina year after year, reinforcing the connection to the landscape.